What is KUVAN?

-KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are approved to reduce blood Phe levels in people with a certain type of Phenylketonuria (PKU).
-KUVAN is to be used with a Phe-restricted diet.
+KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are prescription medicines used to lower blood Phe levels in adults and children over one month of age with a certain type of Phenylketonuria (PKU).
+KUVAN is to be used along with a Phe-restricted diet.

 KUVAN can cause serious side effects, including:

-- Severe allergic reactions.
-Stop taking KUVAN and get medical help right away if you develop any of these symptoms of a severe allergic reaction:
+- Severe allergic reactions including anaphylaxis.
+Stop taking KUVAN and get medical help right away if you develop any of these signs or symptoms of a severe allergic reaction:

-- Wheezing or trouble breathing
+- Wheezing, coughing, or trouble breathing

 - Blood in your vomit or stool